Staff, Location & Board of Directors

 Janesa is a graduate from Benedictine University with a degree in psychology.
 First joining Connection of Friends as an Intern in 2013, Janesa previously served as a Program Assistant and Senior Program Assistant for Connection of Friends.

 Sue Bosse, Program Assistant

-Sue currently works at Monroe Middle School in Wheaton as a paraprofessional for 6th, 7th and 8th graders with added experience as an activity assistant with ESSE Adult Day Care also located in Wheaton.
+Sue currently works at Monroe Middle School in Wheaton as a paraprofessional working with 6th, 7th and 8th graders.
+She also has experience as an activity assistant with ESSE Adult Day Care located in Wheaton.

 Angelica Camacho, Program Assistant